Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 Statement of Policy

-Athletes Unlimited (“AU” or the “Organization”) seeks to create an environment that is free from discriminatory, harassing, and/or retaliatory conduct.
+Athletes Unlimited LLC (“AU” or the “Organization”), including its subsidiary organizations such as Athletes Unlimited Softball PBLLC (“AUSL”), seeks to create an environment that is free from discriminatory, harassing, and/or retaliatory conduct.
 The Organization has issued this Harassment, Discrimination, and Retaliation Prevention Policy and Reporting Procedure (“Policy”) to further its goal of preventing conduct that could be in violation of federal, state, and local laws or may otherwise be inappropriate or unwanted by AU.
-AU promotes tolerance and embraces diversity, including those from a variety of cultural, ethnic, racial, and religious backgrounds, those of different sexes, gender identities/expressions, and sexual orientations, as well as the below protected characteristics.
+AU promotes tolerance and embraces diversity, including those from a variety of cultural, ethnic, racial, and religious backgrounds, those of different sexes, gender identities/expressions, and sexual orientations, as well as other Protected Characteristics, further defined herein.

 Everyone who participates in any AU-sponsored games, practices, programs, events, and/or functions (collectively, “AU Activities” or “Activities”) is expected to commit to achieving these goals and fully comply with this Policy.
-Further, this Policy applies to all Players, Facilitators (Coaches), Directors of Sport, Vendors, Independent Contractors, and other Service Providers involved with the Organization (collectively, “Participants”).
+Further, this Policy applies to all AU employees (inclusive of AUSL Coaches and General Managers and other employees), as well as all Players, Facilitators, Vendors, Independent Contractors, and other Service Providers involved with the Organization (collectively a, “Participants”).

-This Policy applies when Participants are engaging in AU Activities or interacting with other Participants or AU Employees, whether or not Participants are on AU premises.
-Participants are expected to comply with this Policy both on and off the courts/fields and at all times during any interactions with other Participants or AU Employees (e.g., over social media, emails, texts).
+This Policy applies when Participants are engaging in AU Activities or interacting with other Participants, whether or not Participants are on AU premises.
+Participants are expected to comply with this Policy both on and off the courts/fields and at all times during any interactions with other Participants (e.g., over social media, emails, texts).

 This Policy is being provided to Participants to: (1) educate them about the type of conduct that is prohibited and may be considered discriminatory, harassing, and/or retaliatory; (2) notify Participants that AU will not tolerate discriminatory, harassing, or retaliatory conduct; (3) instruct Participants as to the reporting requirements and procedures regarding any discriminatory, harassing, and/or retaliatory conduct; and (4) ensure Participants understand the importance of boundaries and demonstrating respect and civility.